-WordPress continues to clean up its Gutenberg editor and add new functions.
-Before moving on to the next development steps - i.e. towards collaboration and multilingualism.
-Some new features could cause confusion among users, so you should be prepared for this.
-We summarize all the important changes for you.
+WordPress continues to tidy up its Gutenberg editor and add new functions.
+Before moving on to the next development steps – i.e. towards collaboration and multilingualism.
+Some new features could cause confusion for users, so you should be prepared for this.
+We summarise all the important changes for you.

 Widget: Status of the website

 The idea behind the feature is to make WordPress admins and users aware of potential vulnerabilities in the installation.
-A look at the details linked in the widget also offers suggestions for improvement or information on possible security vulnerabilities.
-These are for example:
+A look at the details linked in the widget also provides suggestions for improvement or information on possible security vulnerabilities.
+These are, for example:

 - A list of inactive plugins and themes.
 You should always remove these, as they can be a target for hackers even when deactivated.